Oberhauser-Dev/gb-fullcalendar/README.md

 To build files for production run `yarn run build`.
 To build a plugin file run `yarn run zip`.
 The zip file will be saved in the `dist` folder.

-The code is written is provided as ESNext, but uses Babel and Webpack to provide compatibility to ancient browsers.
+The code is written as ESNext, but uses Babel and Webpack to provide compatibility to ancient browsers.

 **The plugin is free to use.
 We are not liable for any damage caused by using the plugin!**